samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 Animation Nodes take the node tree you created and convert it to a python code and then run that code to see the result of your node tree.

 There is multiple routines and methods AN can follow to run the code and we are going to look at those options now.
-And that is using this simple example of a node tree that sum 2 integrs and display that result.
+And that is using this simple example of a node tree that sum 2 integers and display that result.

 ![Example](/images/the-essence-of-animation-nodes-the-system/execution.gif  "Example")